-The 2018 CPI draws on 13 data sources from 12 independent institutions specialising in governance and business climate analysis.
-The sources of information used for the 2018 CPI are based on data published in the previous two years.
+The 2020 CPI draws on 13 data sources from 12 independent institutions specialising in governance and business climate analysis.
+The sources of information used for the CPI 2020 are based on data published in the previous two years.
 The CPI includes only sources that provide a score for a set of countries/territories and that measure expert perceptions of corruption in the public sector.
-Transparency International reviews the methodology of each data source in detail to ensure that the sources used meet Transparency International's quality standards.
-For a full list of the data sources, the type of respondents and the specific questions asked, please see the CPI sources description document.
+For a full list of the data sources, the type of respondents and the specific questions asked, please see the entire source list.